-Mexico is the country with the highest number of working hours per week in Latin America
+Mexico has the highest number of working hours per week in Latin America

 The most critical case in the region is Mexico, where its inhabitants work an average of 69.3 hours a week.
 If the data are disaggregated, women work 74.4 hours a week, about 10.1 hours more than men in that country, the highest figure in Latin America.
 Of the 64.3 hours that men work per week in Mexico, 44.9 hours are paid and the remaining 19.4 hours are not.
 In the case of the 74.4 hours worked by women, only 20.5 are remunerated and for 53.9 hours they receive no remuneration whatsoever.